rcifw/cnda-help/CNDA_User_Guide_and_Tutorials/Access/Generate_and_Use_an_XNAT_Alias_Token.md

 - Scripts using the XNAT REST API (Python, curl, etc.)

 ## Before you start
+- You will make your alias token after the cutover date.
 - You must have a working WashU Key
 - Your CNDA2 account must be active